microlinkhq/browserless/README.md

 await browser.close()
 ```

-As you can see, **Browserless** is implemented using a single browser process and creating/destroying specific browser contexts.
+As you can see, **Browserless** is implemented using a single browser process which allows you to create and destroy several browser contexts all within that process.

 If you're already using Puppeteer in your project, you can layer **Browserless** on top of that by simply installing it.